Soda124/CurieoOA/README.md

 Jadavpur University

 # My Approach
+The data structure used is a dictionary with a tuple as key and float as value:\
+Key : (timestamp, logtype)\
+Value: Severity
 ## Description of main source code.
 A. Parse_Entry\
 This function takes a string, 'entry', as an argument - which signifies the log entries.\